Tennessee State Route 15: Wayne County

 They enter Clifton Junction where they intersect US 641/SR 114.
 US 64/SR 15 then go through a narrow valley before entering Waynesboro, bypassing the city to the west and north.
 It then has an interchange with SR 13 and crosses over the Green River before going east to intersect with SR 99.
 US 64/SR 15 then leave Waynesboro and continue east through mountainous terrain.
 They then enter some farmland and have an interchange with the Natchez Trace Parkway just before crossing into Lawrence County.

 Lawrence County

 They then intersect with SR 240 in Deerfield and then SR 241 just a little further to the east.
 They then enter Lawrenceburg.
 Just west of downtown, US 64 Bus begins and goes east into downtown, while US 64/SR 15 follow a new bypass to the south.
-They then have an interchange with SR 242 and cross over Shoal Creek, just south of New Shoal Creek Dam, shortly there after.
+They then have an interchange with SR 242 and cross over Shoal Creek, just south of New Shoal Creek Dam, shortly thereafter.
 They then have an interchange with US 43/SR 6 before passing through largely rural areas.
 They then come back around to meet the other end of US 64 Bus before leaving Lawrenceburg and continuing east through more mountains.
 US 64/SR 15 then cross into Giles County.